 First Josie looked through her moulds and decided upon her arrangement.
 Now, in the supplies list we’ve showed you what she used, but you may want to play around and see if there’s something you prefer.
 Go ahead and create all your moulds and set aside.

-She then created her border using the paper clay and IOD Vintage Art Decor Moulds.
+She then created her border using the clay and IOD Moulds.
 Please note a few key facts.
-The nature of paper clay is to crack and warp as it dries. there are things you can do to minimize this.
+The nature of air dry clay is to crack and warp as it dries. there are things you can do to minimize this.
 Such as:

 1. Allowing to dry in the moulds will minimize warping.
 However, this take longer to dry, so keep that in mind

 2. keeping in a cool dry place as it dries will minimize cracking